Minneapolis Drug Crimes Defense Lawyer

-Minneapolis drug crime defense attorney Thomas Gallagher for decades Gallagher has publicly advocated drug and marijuana legalization, and has assisted and represented Minnesota and national legalization advocacy organizations and political parties.
-Minneapolis Drug Attorney Gallagher has handled every type of drug crime defense case, including large federal drug conspiracy cases, importation, trafficking, distribution, sale, manufacture and simple possession - state and federal.
+For decades Minneapolis lawyer Gallagher has publicly advocated drug and marijuana legalization, and has assisted and represented Minnesota and national legalization advocacy organizations and political parties.
+Minneapolis Drug Attorney Gallagher has handled every type of drug crime defense case, including large federal drug conspiracy cases, importation, trafficking, distribution, sale, manufacture, grow, and simple possession – state and federal.

-An experienced Minneapolis drug defense attorney, drugs cases are a significant part of his practice.
-In fact, he is considered one of the best drug lawyers by many.
+An experienced Minneapolis drug defense attorney, drugs cases are a big part of Gallagher’s practice.
+Many consider Gallagher to be one of the best drug lawyers in Minnesota.

 In addition to being a drug trafficking attorney in federal court, Gallagher has handled numerous state court, Minnesota controlled substance cases including those involving claimed cannabis (marihuana), cocaine, methamphetamine, MDMA ecstasy, prescription drugs, opium and heroin.
 Minneapolis Drug Defense Attorney Gallagher’s cases have also included smaller cases, such as marijuana grow cases, felony drug possession, possession of a small amount of marijuana, DWI-marijuana or drugs (driving related), and marijuana in a motor vehicle.

-Legalization advocate: In addition to legal triage (helping individuals threatened by unjust laws), Gallagher has been an advocate of legalizing marijuana and other drugs for years.
-He is currently a member of the Board of Directors of Minnesota NORML.
+Legalization advocate: In addition to legal triage (defending clients from unjust laws), Gallagher has been an advocate of legalizing marijuana for decades.
+In 2017 he was elected the Chair of the Board of Directors of Minnesota NORML.

 Marijuana lawyer Gallagher’s cases have included those with every type of so-called “controlled substance” – from plants like marijuana (cannabis) and khat (qat), to pharmaceutical prescription drugs, to “hard” street drugs like cocaine, methamphetamine and heroin.